skrey/yellow-extensions/source/blog/2020-12-06-made-for-people.md

 Layout: blog
 Tag: Example
 ---
 Datenstrom Yellow is for people who make small websites.
-Create small web pages, blogs and wikis.
 The focus is on people and that it's useful for you.
-No database, no admin panel, nothing that gets in your way.
-You make your website, we take care of the rest.
+Change everything as you like.
+You can edit your blog in a web browser or on your computer.
+There's no admin panel, nothing that gets in your way.